Wide-angle Image Rectification: A Survey: Image Rectification

-In the later work, more distortion parameters can be addressed in the Hough space via two-step optimization.
-For example, in \citep{santana-cedres_InvertibilityEstimationTwoParameter_2015,santana-cedres_IterativeOptimizationAlgorithm_2016}, two distortion parameters $k_1$ and $k_2$ are used.
-In the first step, $k_1$ is initialized using the extended Hough transform method.
-Then, the initialized $k_1$ and $k_2$ (initialized by 0) are taken as the input of the iterative optimization procedure, which aims to minimize the average of the square distance from points to the collected lines.
-Although three or more parameters can be added similarly, it is not necessary to do so.
-Because the impact of high order coefficients decreases fast and performance improvement becomes relatively small, while the computational cost and complexity increase quickly.

 The above methods estimate the line parameters and distortion parameters based on linked small line segments, which are prone to noise and erroneous line detection.
 If the curved line in the distorted image could be detected directly instead of linking small pieces gradually, the estimation will be more accurate.
-As pointed out in \citep{brauer-burchardt_NewAlgorithmCorrect_2001,strand_CorrectingRadialDistortion_2005,wang_SimpleMethodRadial_2009,bukhari_RobustRadialDistortion_2010,bermudez-cameo_AutomaticLineExtraction_2015}, when one-parameter division model is used, the straight line in an undistorted image becomes a circular arc in the distorted image.
-In fact, if the distortion center is at the origin, points on the line in undistorted images can be written as:
+As pointed out in \citep{brauer-burchardt_NewAlgorithmCorrect_2001,strand_CorrectingRadialDistortion_2005,wang_SimpleMethodRadial_2009,bukhari_RobustRadialDistortion_2010,bermudez-cameo_AutomaticLineExtraction_2015}, when one-parameter division model is taken to describe the distortion, the straight line in an undistorted image becomes a circular arc in the distorted image.
+If the distortion center is at the origin, points on lines in the undistorted image can be written as:

 which are subjected to Eq.~\eqref{lineeq}:

 i.e.,

 Here $k \neq 0$ is the distortion parameter.
 If the line does not pass through the origin, i.e., $c \neq 0$, then we have: